kobotoolbox/kpi/cypress/README.md

+# Running tests

 ## How to start the test server

-If you normally run kpi with `./manage.py runserver 0.0.0.0:8000`, you'll use:
+If you normally run kpi with `./manage.py runserver 0.0.0.0:8000`, you can use:

 ```
 kpi$ DJANGO_SETTINGS_MODULE=kobo.settings.testing  \